wpbones/pure-css-switch/README.md

 ## Mode

 To default the switch works as on/off button.
-You can change the mode by seeting `mode` property,
+You can change the mode by setting `mode` property,

 ```php
 <?php echo WPKirk\PureCSSSwitch\Html\HtmlTagSwitchButton::name( 'test-switch-7' )->mode( 'select' ); ?>